-There are widely available, and very lovely, "nature sounds" tapes that work nicely, too, as well those small sound-generating or white-noise devices and clocks you may have seen in stores.
-The sounds on these -- raindrops, a bubbling brook or running water -- often are similar to those sounds your baby heard in utero.
+There are widely available, and very lovely, "nature sounds" compilations that work nicely, too, as well those small sound-generating or white-noise devices and clocks you may have seen in stores.
+The sounds on these -- raindrops, a bubbling brook, or running water -- often are similar to those sounds your baby heard in utero.
 A ticking clock or a bubbling fish tank also make wonderful white-noise options.

 “I went out today and bought a small aquarium and the humming noise does seem to relax Chloe and help her to sleep.
 I didn’t buy any fish though.
 Who has time to take care of fish when you’re half asleep all day?”
 Tanya, mother of 13-month-old Chloe

 You can find some suitable tapes and CDs made especially for babies or those made for adults to listen to when they want to relax.
 Whatever you choose, listen to it first and ask yourself: Does this relax me?
 Would it make me feel sleepy if I listened to it in bed?